JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 ```

-There are several things that we have to explain.
-First of all, we use the `Euro` to test if the `BankAccount` is defined properly.
+We will explain this type after creating its instance with the euro currency.

 ```jldoctest currency
 julia> b = BankAccount("Paul", Euro)
 BankAccount{Euro}("Paul", Currency[Euro(0.0)])
 ```

-The first thing we have to notice is, that we use the `Euro` type itself (not the instance of this type) to instantiate the `BankAccount` type.
-The reason for that is hidden in the definition of the inner constructor of the `BankAccount`.
-The type annotation of the second argument is `::Type{<:Currency}`.
-This special syntax tells us, that the argument can be any subtype of the `Currency` type, but it has to be type and not its instance.
-On the other hand, type annotation `::Currency` tells us, that the argument can be instance of any subtype of the `Currency` type.
+First, we observe that we use the `Euro` type (and not its instance) to instantiate the `BankAccount` type.
+The reason is the definition of the inner constructor for `BankAccount`, where the type annotation is `::Type{<:Currency}`.
+This is in contrast with `::Currency`.
+The former requires that the argument is a type, while the former needs an instance.

-The second thing we have to notice is, that transactions are stored in a vector of type `Vector{Currency}`.
-It is achieved by this line in the inner constructor `Currency[C(0)]`.
-Here, the expression `C(0)` creates an instance of the given currency `C` with zero value.
-The `Currency` type before square brackets creates a vector that can contain an instance of any subtype of the `Currency`.
-So it is possible to push a new transaction in a different currency to the `transaction` field.
+Second, due to the line `Currency[C(0)]` in the inner constructor, transactions are stored in a vector of type `Vector{Currency}`.
+The expression `C(0)` creates an instance of the currency `C` with zero value.
+The `Currency` type combined with the square brackets creates a vector that may contain instances of any subtypes of `Currency`.
+It is, therefore, possible to push a new transaction in a different currency to the `transaction` field.

+Third, `BankAccount` is a parametric type, as can be seen from `BankAccount{Euro}`.
+In our example, this parameter plays the role of the primary account currency.

 ```jldoctest currency
 julia> push!(b.transaction, Dollar(2))